 In maths, the children will be focusing on number skills.
 They will learn about place value and addition and subtraction.

-Our science topic, about our planets and the solar system, encourages the children to also think about day and night, gravity, the moon and complete a shadow investigation.
+Our science topic, about our planets and the solar system, encourages the children to also think about day and night, the moon and complete a shadow investigation.
 This links in perfectly with our music lessons, in which the children will listen to The Planets, a seven-movement orchestral suite by the English composer Gustav Holst, written between 1914 and 1917.
-Each movement of the suite is named after a planet of the Solar System and its supposed astrological character.
-Would you be able to match what you hear to each planets' descriptions?
-The children will have a go!
+We will also be looking at different instruments and what musical sounds could represent a 'Journey Through Space' themed music!

 In our art and D.T lessons, as well as creating self-portraits, the children will learn how to create wonderfully galactic art work.
 They will use paint, sponges and pastels to hone their skills and techniques.
 The topic will conclude with a rocket building project, in which the children will work collaboratively to design and make their own rockets.